-- Be discreet about what kind of information — and how much — you share on social networks, such as Facebook and LinkedIn.
+- Be discreet about what kind of information — and how much — you share on social networks.
 Longtime social-networking users have been found to be almost twice as likely as newcomers to be vulnerable to ID theft.
-For some reason, they drop their guard on networking sites where thieves are patrolling on the lookout.
-Put privacy settings at their highest levels and do not share potentially important personal information, such as birth date or answers to frequent security questions — mother’s maiden name, for example.
+For some reason, they drop their guard on networking sites where thieves are patrolling.
+Put privacy settings at their highest levels and do not share potentially important personal information, such as birthdate or answers to frequent security questions — mother’s maiden name or pet's names, for example.

-- Be alert to “phishing” scams — that is, where scammers get victims to click onto virus-laden links or attachments thanks to personal information planted in an email, for example.
-The information could have been collected from social-networking sites, for instance.
+- Be alert to “phishing” scams — that is, where scammers get victims to click onto virus-laden links or attachments.
 A common scam is where the thieves claim to be from the government, or the police, and you’re told a relative is in trouble and needs money for bail.
 Check with authorities on any such lines being thrown your way.

-- Maintain anti-virus and anti-malware (viruses and harmful programs) software to forestall the theft of information.
+- Maintain antivirus and anti-malware (viruses and harmful programs) software to deter the theft of information.
 Consumers should always decline when asked to save the password while logging on to a financial website.

 - Create intricate passwords for online transactions.
 Computers in the hands of thieves can zip through volumes of possible passwords in moments.
 Don’t make it easy for them.
 Alternating uppercase and lowercase letters, interspersing numbers randomly and using special keystrokes are advisable.
-Multiple passwords are also recommended to limit damage beyond one account.
+Using different passwords for each account limits fraudsters from accessing multiple accounts.

 - Do not respond to unsolicited phone calls.
 Never give out your personal information to someone unless you placed the call.
 If an unsolicited phone call sounds legitimate, ask for the person's name, position and phone number, then call your financial institution.

 - Don’t carry your Social Security card, passport or birth certificate.
 Keep these documents in a secured place unless needed.
-Avoid giving out your Social Security Number wherever possible.
+Avoid giving out your Social Security Number.

 - When conducting ATM transactions, be aware of anyone who may be looking over your shoulder for passwords or numbers.